harithatavarthy/CarND-Advanced-Lane-Lines/writeup_template.md

 Functions `search_window()` and `search_prior()` does the job of identifying lane line pixels.

 The former takes in a perspective transformed binary image as input.
 It then sums up the pixels along veritical direction of the image to possibly identify the right and left lanes of the image.
 The peaks shown on the below histogram represent summation of the pixels along y-axis and will tell where to search for lane pixels.
 The function defines  windows around the left and right peak positions obtained from the histogram at the bottom of the image.
 It then searches for a minimum of 50 pixels in those windows.
 If found, it adjusts the window position around the mean of the identified pixels, records the position of the pixels and then refits the windows in the next section of the image from the bottom.
 The search for pixels continues again in this new section of the image with in those windows.
 This process continues until the entire image is scanned from bottom to top.
-At the end , the function identifies all left lane and right lane pixels and returns them back to calling process.
+At the end , the function identifies all left lane and right lane pixels and returns them back to calling process along with the coefficients required to fit a line through them

 The below visual demonstrates the plotted histogram